riyasaran12/AuthSphere-Client/README.md

-# 🔐 AuthSphere
+# 🔓 AuthSphere Client

-A centralized **Identity Provider (IdP) and OAuth 2.0 Authorization Server** built with Spring Boot and Spring Security.
-AuthSphere provides authentication and authorization for applications using **OAuth 2.0, OpenID Connect (OIDC), Authorization Code Flow, PKCE, JWTs, and RSA-based signing**, enabling Single Sign-On (SSO) across multiple client applications.
+A sample **OAuth 2.0 / OpenID Connect client application** built with Spring Boot and Spring Security.
+AuthSphere Client demonstrates how a real-world application delegates authentication to the **AuthSphere Identity Provider**, using the OAuth 2.0 Authorization Code Flow with PKCE instead of implementing its own login system.

 ## 🚀 Tech Stack